raspberrypilearning/silly-reminder/en/step_1.md

 ![The show icon menu expanded to display all available icons](images/show-icon.png)

-In this example we have chosen the `heart` icon.
+In this example, we have chosen the `heart` icon.

 --- /task ---